Amazon's Bezos returns to Earth after first space flight | DW | 20.07.2021

 The launch came just nine days after rival Richard Branson launched into space, and marks another milestone in private space travel.

+"A very happy group of people in this capsule," Bezos said after touching down.
+The crew gave each other high-fives and hugged friends and family.

-Bezos went on a 11-minute trip into space with a crew of four from a desert site in West Texas.
+Bezos went on a 11-minute trip to the edge of space, just beyond the Earth's limits, with a crew of four from a desert site in West Texas.
 The flight also coincided with the 52nd anniversary of the first Moon landing.

 Their capsule landed in the Texan desert, after coming back down to Earth with the help of giant parachutes.